sarthak-p/DevDuel/README.md

-# Dev-Duel
+# Dev Duel

 ## Overview

-Dev-Duel is an engaging full-stack application that utilizes Angular for the frontend and Node.js with Express for the backend server.
+Dev Duel is an engaging full-stack application that utilizes Angular for the frontend and Node.js with Express for the backend server.
 This project interfaces with GitHub's API to aggregate, transform, and display data from a user's GitHub profile and repositories.
 It's designed to be an educational challenge for students to develop practical skills in building full-stack applications.

 ![Game Interface](images/devduel.png)